-These follow the same process, except that pre-made shapes and images can be added, you choose an orientation to start, and these projects can be saved when exiting the app.
+These follow the same process, except that you can add pre-made shapes and images, choose an orientation to start, and save your projects when exiting the app.
 (Labels and cards are quick enough to not require a save function.)
 Each material also has a separate button on the main menu.

 For iron-on, the “Mirror” option is on by default, which saves you from accidentally making a T-shirt in upside-down English or a beach bag with the world’s most awkward umbrella.
 Ask me how I know this.
 I’ll wait.

 Move, resize, rotate, and delete objects with your finger.
 There are up to three extra icons above each element in a project.
-A pair of scissors means that the shape, image, or text will be cut with the background.
+A pair of scissors means that the shape, image, or text will cut with the background.
 If the scissors have a white box around them, that means you can tell Cricut Joy to cut that area separately, which is perfect for text inside of shapes.

 Finally, the pen and line icon is the Draw button.
 You’ll need a Cricut Joy pen, but for a personalized touch, the machine can draw instead of cut.

 Cricut Joy Doesn’t Sound So Scary Now, Does It?

 With a brand new app that isn’t as overwhelming, you now have step-by-step instructions to create Smart Labels, Insert Cards, Vinyl, Iron-On, and Paper crafts with Cricut Joy.
 You’ve taken your skills beyond the shiny shipping box and test project, and not only do you have a powerful little machine, you also have the confidence to use it.
 All that’s left to do is keep crafting, right?